carousel/php-design-patterns/clasification.md

 *   different interface from wrapped class(derived)
 *   exposes only releveant methods to client
 *   Participants (Adapter,Adaptee,Target,Client)
+*   make things work after they are designed
+*   True wrapper example (encapsulation)
+*   Wrapper for dependency object
+*   Client calls wrapper methods which forwards to adapted code
+*   Not transparent to client
 ###Decorator (known as wrapper)
+*   recursive composition
+*   open ended number of objects
 *   change skin
 *   focus embellishment
 *   transparent enclosure (to client)